bjmnbraun/icestick_fastio/README.md

 ### Previous work in this area

-* UART RX example given in class.
+Pat gives us a UART that streams the string "Hello world" many times a second from the FPGA.
+We will build on this.

-* Ross demonstrated real time edge detection in class.
+Ross demonstrated real time edge detection on an FPGA in class.
+This is inspiring for sure, however the icestick is a more modest FPGA so our visual programs may be a bit more simple.

-* Streaming I/O available through SRAM on icestick with some modification to the device.
+The iceprog documentation differentiates between programming the on-board CRAM or the Flash.
+It's not clear how relevent this is to our project, since either way the device might need to be stopped to accept a new configuration.
+We will look into possibly hacking iceprog as an alternative approach.

 The [processing project](www.processing.org) has been successful at attracting artists and creators with little programming experience to programming.
 In